-Best Vitamin C Serums (Ascorbic Acid): Top 5 Picks for Glowing Skin
+Best Vitamin C Serums in 2020 According to 25 Studies!
+Top 5 Picks Explained

 Hi, everyone!
 Apologies for missing last week’s blog post.
 Long story short I went on vacation to Central America, and got hit with a bad case of food poisoning.
 Was doing the double-dragon and all (google with caution).
 Hint: numbers 2 and 3 on urban dictionary.